Fiyifoluwa/Fiyifoluwa/README.md

 - 👯 I’m looking to collaborate on exciting projects.
 - 🤔 I’m looking for help with landing my first full-time job.
 - 📫 How to reach me: <a href="https://linkedin.com/in/FiyiDimeji">LinkedIn</a> | <a href="mailto:fiyifoluwa@outlook.com">Email</a> | <a href="https://instagram.com/fiyifoluwa">Instagram</a> |  <a href="https://twitter.com/fiyi_oladimeji">Twitter</a>
-- ⚡ Fun fact: I have experience working at a pharmacy lol.
-Also, I believe the problem the world is facing is Lack of Empathy.
+- ⚡ I have worked as an events manager, a model, a pharmacy technician ;-)
 - 💬 &nbsp;Feel free to reach out to me for paid and volunteer work.
 I enjoy talking about everything Tech.

 ### 🛠 &nbsp;Tech Stack